-Meline is one of 23 full-time staff members who work with Campus Crusade for Christ in Armenia, and their work is similar to that of the construction workers as they seek to build spiritual leaders.
+Meline is one of 23 full-time staff members who work with Cru in Armenia, and their work is similar to that of the construction workers as they seek to build spiritual leaders.

 Sometimes the process may be messy, but they are striving toward something great.

 At her office in New Life Armenia’s headquarters, Meline and two students step out onto the balcony, away from ringing phones and employee chatter.
 She seats herself on the oversized ledge of an arched window frame while Nare and Tatev pull up chairs to form an intimate circle.

 Last year, Nare began a relationship with Christ after several conversations with Meline.
 Then they started discussing a study series called Six Steps, designed to help Nare grow in her faith.
 This is the way spiritual construction begins, with the basics of faith.